-The Australian Government has implemented a carbon pricing mechanism under the Clean Energy Legislation Package which commenced on July 1, 2012.
-A bill which has the effect of repealing the carbon pricing mechanism has also been passed in the lower house of Parliament.
-The bill failed to pass the senate on 25 March 2014.
-The bill could be resubmitted in 3 months' time.
+The Australian Government implemented a carbon pricing mechanism under the Clean Energy Legislation Package which commenced on July 1, 2012.
+A bill which has the effect of repealing the carbon pricing mechanism has been passed in the lower house of Parliament on July 17, 2014.